vishipayyallore/speaker-series-2024/0929_DNLH_MinimalAPI_EC2/README.md

 ## Push the binaries into the Ubuntu EC2

 > 1. Discussion & Demo
-> 1. Save the .pem to .ppk
+> 1. Save the .pem to .ppk if you want to login using Putty.
 > 1. Login into EC2 using WinSCP.
 Use WinSCP to convert PEM to PPK.
 > 1. Push the binaries into Ubuntu EC2.